ocapn/ocapn/draft-specifications/Model.md

 For purposes of [Pass Invariant Equality](#pass-invariant-equality), there is only one Undefined value and it is equal to itself.

+The CBOR representation of OCapN Undefined is CBOR Major Type 7, Minor Type 23.

 ## Null

 ([JSON](#json-invariants))